Bussard91/2021_AdlerMDS_MethodComparisonZlog/README.md

 In order to standardize the measurements of both methods with respect to their reference intervals and thus to be able to reconcile the statement of the measurements by both methods with the clinical interpretation more easily, i use the zlog-values of the measurements as a new approach.

+The theoretical basis is published in this Article: https://www.degruyter.com/document/doi/10.1515/labmed-2017-0135/html

 Here is the link to the "ready-to-use" RShiny-based Web-App: https://adlermds.shinyapps.io/AdlerMDS_MethodComparisonZlog/

 You can run this WebApp on your local machine in a R Session using the following code: